May – August 2019

 When we cook, our hands are busy.
 If we want to use an online recipe or a recipe from a book, we can’t easily look through it without making it dirty.
 To simplify this experience I decided to design an Alexa Skill called Chefy.
 Chefy helps one cook and use recipes by using their voice.

 I looked at some Alexa skills competitive to Chefy.
-I paid a great attention to those skills’ invocation names (how the interaction gets started), intents (the ‘instructions’ accepted by the skill on which it was designed to act upon), prompts (what type of questions it provides to the user to continue the conversation), and how responses provided by users are handled by those skills.
+I paid attention to invocation names (how the interaction gets started), intents (the ‘instructions’ accepted by the skill on which it was designed to act upon), prompts (what type of questions it provides to the user to continue the conversation), and how are the responses provided by the users handled by those skills.